squizlabs/HTML_CodeSniffer/README.markdown

 - Information on the tests performed (and messages emitted) by HTML_CodeSniffer's standards, organised by conformance level and Success Criterion;
 - A source test area that allows you to try out HTML_CodeSniffer with your own HTML source code; and
 - A link to the HTML_CodeSniffer bookmarklet, letting you check other pages using the pop-up auditor interface.

+## Development Guide

+For information on modifying or extending this code see the [development guide](development.markdown)